BJCaasenbrood/SorotokiCode/index.md

 ```

 # Getting started
-The Matlab toolkit consists of a library of objected-oriented functions for modeling and developing soft robots.
-Each object-oriented function integrate seamlessly with one another and, to some extent, bridges the gaps between different scientific disciplines.
-For instance, *Mesh()* and *Fem()* provide numerical tools to deals with the continuum mechanical behavior of soft materials, whose extrapolated material models can be integrated into the dynamic model description with the class *Model()*.
-The main Classes of Sorotoki are shown below:
+The Sorotoki toolkit includes a library of class-oriented functions for designing, modeling, and controlling a wide variety of soft robots. the toolkit is designed to solve particular sub-problem within the field of soft robotics and to build a large soft robotic model from smaller sub-modules.
+For instance, the classes *Mesh()* and *Fem()* provide numerical tools to numerically model the continuum mechanical behavior of soft structures, whose extrapolated material models can be used in the dynamic model with *Model()*.
+The main classes of Sorotoki are listed below:

 ```matlab
 % list of classes